-Applicant's Facts This application includes a Planned Unit Development (PUD) that proposes reduced lots (development site areas).
+Applicant's Facts This application includes a Planned Unit Development (PUD) that proposes reduced lots (development site areas) and an increase in the amount of lot coverage for the R-2 zoned portions of the plan.
 The standards for a PUD are discussed previously in this narrative.